Andyinater/AutoGen_EnhancedAgents/README.md

 The LTM is the final destination for all memories.
 There are no checks for max length.
 The MMA is *supposed* to maintain a minimal list, but some tuning may be required to achieve optimal performance.

+*********

+### Retrieving Memories

+Memories are retrieved from the LTM via a function call from the Memory Enabled Agent (MEA)

 <a name="MEA_GettingStarted"/>

 ## Getting Started

+The author assumes you already have [AutoGen](link to MS AutoGen install) installed and running on your system.
+If you would like to simply use the system as a conversational agent, ensure `main.py` has your API configs filled, and is in the same directory as `EnhancedAgents.py`.
+You can run it from command line via `python main.py`.

+### Controlling Execution

+Currently, many of the memory process require the user to either `exit` or `auto-reply` at the right time to the right agent.
+The simple guide is:

+1. Any function requests from the MEA should be allowed to execute via `auto-reply`.
+2. Any other conversations, between the MMA and `function_agent_LTM` or `function_agent_LTM` User Proxy Agents should be replied to with 'exit' - failure to do this can cause repetitive memory writing/compression/API calls at worst, or corrupt the conversation at best.
+Please be mindful - this functionality is attempting to be resolved.

+### Initializing the Memory Agent

+This can be done like so:

+`mem_agent = MemoryEnabledAgent("Cortana", gpt_config)` where `gpt_config` is the dict containing `seed`, `temperature`, `config_list`, and `request_timeout` fields, among potentially others.
+Please refer to `main.py`

 # ToDO To Be Bug Free